LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 Requirements
 ------------

-By the END of this assignment, your program will:
+By the end of this assignment, your program will:

 #.
 Prompt the user for a message and a shift value.
 #.
 Ask the user to either *encrypt* or *translate* the message.